YYlabsTest/Spectro-V1.0/README.md

 # Spectro-app

-the app is for reflection spectrometer.
+the V1.0 is for reflection spectrometer.